awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-test-method.md

 **Note**
 Although the CloudWatch Logs entries are simulated, the results of the method call are real\.

+ For an additional tutorial with console images, see [Tutorial: Build a REST API with HTTP proxy integration](api-gateway-create-api-as-simple-proxy-for-http.md) in the tutorials and workshops section\.

  In addition to using the API Gateway console, you can use AWS CLI or an AWS SDK for API Gateway to test invoking a method\.
 To do so using AWS CLI, see [test\-invoke\-method](https://docs.aws.amazon.com/cli/latest/reference/apigateway/test-invoke-method.html)\.